leroythelegend/rough_idea_project_cars/README.md

 ### Prerequisites

-Project Cars 2 or 1 running on your console and UDP in options set to "UDP Protocol Version" "Project CARS 1".
+Project Cars 2 or 1 running on your console and UDP in options set to "UDP Protocol Version" "Project CARS 1" or "Project CARS 2".

-Experiment with the packet frequency for the right values for your system.
+Experiment with the packet frequency for the right value for your system.

 #### Tute